rjkunde/rsyncBackup/README.md

 4. Replace all instances of toEmailAddress@gmail.com
 5. Customize text, ex: XYZ server, error messages etc
 6. Optional: In the else statement, comment out the echo, and uncomment the longer statement to enable "On Success Emails"
-7. Optional: In `/usr/bin/rsync -av --delete /path/to/source/directory /path/to/destination/directory/`, add or remove "v" to enable or disable verbose output to console.
+7. Optional: Modify `/usr/bin/rsync -av --delete /path/to/source/directory /path/to/destination/directory/`, add or remove "v" to enable or disable verbose output to console.
 Nice for testing, not needed while running as a cron job.

 *Note*: If using gmail as your smtp email provider, you will receive authentication errrors.
 See `/var/log/sendEmail` for debugging.
 In this case, you must enable "Allow less secure apps: ON" located in google account settings https://myaccount.google.com/lesssecureapps.